Professor · she/her

 In Biology Education, I am investigating different aspects of active learning in a large-enrollment, non-majors Biology class.
 My current research project is to determine how placing students in different types of working groups affects their content gains and attitudes about working in groups.

-Donovan, D.A. and Connell, G.L. (in press) Evolution of a student-centered biology class: How systematically testing aspects of class structure has informed our teaching.
+Donovan, D.A. and Connell, G.L.
+(2020) Evolution of a student-centered biology class: How systematically testing aspects of class structure has informed our teaching.
 Invited book chapter in “Active Learning in College Science: The Case for Evidence-Based Practice” J.J.
 Mintzes and E.M.
 Walter, eds.

 D.A.
 Donovan, Connell, G.L., and D.Z.
 Grunspan.
 (2018) Student learning outcomes and attitudes using three methods of group formation in a non-majors biology class.
 CBE – Life Sci.
 Ed. https://doi.org/10.1187/cbe.17-12-0283.